andeceneu4more/rl-stoks-pick/README.md

-# Trading with Reinforcement Learning (based on [tutorial](https://www.mlq.ai/deep-reinforcement-learning-for-trading-with-tensorflow-2-0/))
+# Trading with Reinforcement Learning
+### Improving the solution initially proposed [here](https://www.mlq.ai/deep-reinforcement-learning-for-trading-with-tensorflow-2-0/)

 In trading we have an action space of 3: Buy, Sell, and Sit